mekomsolutions/openmrs-module-initializer/readme/rtprops.md

 * **disabled**.
 This mode instructs Initializer to **NOT** load in domains at module startup.
 This mode may be useful for distributions that wish more control over the exact order and timing of domain loading.

+#### 5) `initializer.row.checksums.enabled` _(optional)_

+Defaults to `false`.
+When set to `true`, Initializer will calculate a checksum for each row in CSV domains and store it upon successfully saving that row.
+If that CSV file is subsequently changed and reloaded, only the rows that have changed and do not match a saved checksum will be reloaded.
+This is particularly useful as a performance improvement for large CSV files.

 ### Logging Properties

 In addition to controlling which domains Initializer loads, runtime properties can also be used to control Initializer's